raskalito/Sync360Docs/Sync360 Syntax Guide.md

 Attribute is a markup construct consisting of a name/value pair that exists within a start-tag or empty element-tag followed by an element name.
 Values of attributes should be always embedded in single or double quotes.
 It is necessary to use identical types of quotes for values of attributes in the same tag (please see Cities and Countries in the example above).

 Content inside an element acts as a value.
-Curly brackets { } instructs the engine to evaluate the expression, this is a method of acccessing variables or performing logical calculations.
+Curly braces { } instructs the engine to evaluate the expression, this is a method of acccessing variables or performing logical calculations.
 For some commands the properties will be evaluated without curly brackets.
 ```
 <set var="firstname">Joe</set> <!-- assignment of text value 'Joe' to variable 'firstname' without expressions. -->
 <set var="calculatedvalue">{294+322}</set> <!-- assignment of result of expression in the element content.
 Notice that braces are required -->